bitburner-official/bitburner-src/doc/source/basicgameplay/scripts.rst

 Prints the logs of the script specified by the name and arguments to Terminal.
 Arguments should be separated by a space.
 Remember that scripts are uniquely identified by their arguments as well as their name.
-For example, if you ran a script `foo.hs` with the argument `foodnstuff` then in order to 'check' it you must also add the `foodnstuff` argument to the check command::
+For example, if you ran a script `foo.js` with the argument `foodnstuff` then in order to 'check' it you must also add the `foodnstuff` argument to the check command::